decred/politeia/politeiad/README.md

    and mainnet run the trillian instances on the same ports so you can only run one set of commands, testnet or mainnet.
 Run the testnet commands if you're setting up a development environment.

+   If setting up a mainnet instance, change the `MYSQL_DATABASE` env variable to `mainnet_trillian` for both the log server and log signer.

    Start testnet log server
     ```